Gerstenhaber bracket on the Hochschild cohomology via an arbitrary resolution: Introduction

 \section{Introduction}

-Let $A$ be an associative unital algebra over a field $k$.
+Let $A$ be an associative unital algebra over a field $\kk$.
 The Hochschild cohomology $\HH^*(A)$ of $A$ has a very rich structure.
 It is a graded commutative algebra via the cup product or the Yoneda product, and it has a graded Lie bracket of degree $-1$ so that it becomes a graded Lie algebra; these make $\HH^*(A)$ a Gerstenhaber algebra \cite{Gerstenhaber}.
-These structures have a good description in terms of bar resolution of $A$, but this resolution is huge and so is very useless for concrete computations.
+These structures have a good description in terms of the bar resolution of $A$, but this resolution is huge and so it is frequently useless for concrete computations.

 The cup product is well studied.
 There are different formulas for computing it using an arbitrary projective resolution and they were used in many examples.
 The situation with the Lie bracket is more complicated.
-Almost all computation of it are based on the method of so-called comparison morphisms.
+Almost all computations of it are based on the method of so-called comparison morphisms.
 This method allows to transfer elements of Hochschild cohomology from one resolution to another.
 For example, this method was applied for the description of the Lie bracket on the Hochschild cohomology of the group algebra of quaternion group of order 8 over a field of characteristic 2 in \cite{IIVZ}.
-Later this method was applied for all local algebras of the generalized quaternion type over a field of characteristic 2.
+Later this method was applied for all local algebras of the generalized quaternion type over a field of characteristic 2 in \cite{Ivan}.
+Applications of the method of comparison morphisms can be found also in \cite{ACT, RR, Sanch}.

-Just a little time ago a formula for computing bracket via resolution, which is not a bar resolution, appeared in \cite{NW}.
+Just a little time ago a formula for computing the bracket via a resolution which is not the bar resolution, appeared in \cite{NW}.
 The proof given there is valid for a resolution that satisfies some conditions.
 Other formulas for the Lie bracket are proved in the current work.
 These formulas use chain maps from a resolution to its tensor powers and homotopies for some null homotopic maps defined by cocycles.
 Then the formula of \cite{NW} is slightly changed and proved for an arbitrary resolution.
-Further, we give some formulas for the Lie bracket using so-called contracting homotopies.
+Note also that a nice formula for the bracket of a degree one element with an arbitrary element is given in \cite{SA}.

+It is well known that the Hochschild cohomology is a derived invariant.
+The proof of this fact can be found, for example, in \cite{Rickard}.
+The invariance of the cup product easily follows from this proof, while the derived invariance of the Gerstenhaber bracket was proved much later.
+In \cite{Keller, Keller2} derived invariance of the Gerstenhaber bracket is proved using two different (relatively advanced) methods.
+In \cite{Keller} Keller employs the derived Picard group, while \cite{Keller2} relies on the use of DG categories.
+Here, using our new formulation of the bracket and the approach to the Hochschild homology proposed in \cite{Zimmermann}, we provide a direct proof of the derived invariance of the bracket which does not require any advanced technology.